Adele-Desmazieres/genome-fractionation-biais/README.md

 ## Description
 The goal of this project is to measure the fractionation biais between homologous chromosomes of Malus domestica.
-It uses Prunus persica genome as reference.
+It uses Prunus persica genome as a reference.

 ## Prérequis
 - Python 3.9.2